line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/spring-supports.md

 ## Spring Batch

 Spring Batch provides `JpaPagingItemReader` and `JpaCursorItemReader` for querying data with JPQL.
-Kotlin JDSL provides `KotlinJdslQueryProvider` so that a JPQL query created in DSL can be executed on them.
+Kotlin JDSL provides `KotlinJdslQueryProvider` so that a JPQL query created in DSL can be executed in it.

 ```kotlin
 @Auwoired